jarusll/the-logs/index.md

 Wolfie busy, we ll setup tomorrow.

-Just realised I have misconfigured GitHub actions for posts and no listener for posts_push on portfolio.
+Just realized I have misconfigured GitHub actions for posts and no listener for posts_push on portfolio.
 Will fix it tomorrow.

 Day rating - 5/10.
 My eyes were strained and I lost all dota matches